What is gorder?

 Order parameters for individual leaflets

 Ensure that your membrane is fully within the simulation box.
 For example, if your membrane lies in the xy-plane, ensure it does not extend beyond the limits of the simulation box in the z-dimension or appear fragmented across the periodic boundary.
+Similarly, if your membrane is a vesicle, it should be located entirely and unbroken within the simulation box.
 Failing to meet this requirement may result in entirely incorrect lipid leaflet assignments.
 To avoid issues, you may want to center the membrane in the simulation box before running the analysis. -

 Ordermap dimensions